behdad/gdocs-me-up/README.md

-# Google Docs High-Fidelity Export
+# GDocs-Me-Up: A Google Docs High-Fidelity Exporter

-A Node.js script that exports Google Docs to HTML+CSS with **near-pixel fidelity**, preserving essential formatting like headings, line spacing, alignment, bullet lists, images, and more.
+A Node.js script that exports Google Docs to HTML+CSS with high fidelity, preserving essential formatting like headings, line spacing, alignment, bullet lists, images, and more.
 Perfect for creating an **offline** or **self-hosted** version of your docs that closely matches the original.

 ---